+The position of the first driveway has been marginally adjusted in relation to the position from the road junction to fully comply with the requirements of Transport.
 The Roads Authority were consulted and raised no objections to the application, provided a number of informatives were attached.